GPU stock levels are now so good today's brutal pricing cannot last

-For the past two years I've been scouring the web for any glimmer of hope that graphics card pricing may be coming back down to Earth—an ongoing GPU shortage has left us scrabbling for stock, resulting in high prices and high costs for entry into the wonderful world of PC gaming.
+For the past year and a half I've been scouring the web for any glimmer of hope that graphics card pricing may be coming back down to Earth—an ongoing GPU shortage has left us scrabbling for stock, resulting in high prices and high costs for entry into the wonderful world of PC gaming.
 Largely to no avail, of course.

 Today, however, I can be far more positive about my findings.